isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p>There is currently a lack of understanding on the negative impacts of
+<p><strong><a href="https://pasarfish.com/" rel="noopener nofollow" target="_blank">PasarFish</a></strong> raises
-our fishing industry, as well as a general lack of data on where our fish come from and how they are caught. <strong><a href="https://pasarfish.com/" rel="noopener nofollow" target="_blank">Pasarfish</a></strong> is raising awareness and fostering understanding of these issues, while encouraging public support for sustainable practices and policies, ultimately leading to collective action and effective efforts towards sustainability and conservation.</p>
+awareness of the environmental and sustainability challenges within the fishing industry.
+The booth seeks to deepen public knowledge of where our fish come from and how they are caught, and aims to improve understanding of these issues.
+By encouraging public support for sustainable practices and policies, this contributes to collective action and more effective efforts towards sustainability and conservation.</p>
 </td>
 </tr>
 <tr>